TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Monteverde.md

 This was a really interesting Active Directory machine.

-Hope you understood all the concepts and had learned a lot!
+Hopefully, this writeup helped you understand the core concepts and techniques involved.

 Keep hacking!❤️❤️